prestjeff/DigitalHistorySite/New-Page.markdown

 permalink: /new-page/
 ---

 This is a new page, not to be confused with the old page.
+There is new data here that was not there before.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /